tim545/js-starter/README.md

 ### At a Glance

-Front-end only stack which uses webpack for task automation, module bundling and development server.
-Fully written in es6 using web components (React).
+Front-end only stack which uses [GulpJs](gulpjs.com) for task automation, module bundling and development server.
+Fully written in ES6 using web components (React).

 **Stack:**

-- NodeJs
-- Webpack
+- GulpJs
 - Redux
 - React
 - React-router
+- Babel(ES2015)
-- Babel
+- Sass

 ### Usage